 The fate of sweat on drying is a valuable question which can reveal a lot of misconceptions if present among students.
 Realization that it is liquid which evaporates and moves to a vapour phase is goal.
 But students may say that the liquid simply disappears, or that it is destroyed.
 This leads to question where does the sweat go on disappearing.
 Sometimes students may say that it goes to atmosphere, some students also say that it becomes a part of clouds.
 Let students speak/ write whatever they think.
-Let students discuss their answers and reach a common understanding instead of you correcting it.
+Let students discuss their answers and make their hypotheses, which they can test in next tasks of this unit.

-Task 1: Matter Transfer in Evaporation
+Task 2: Matter Transfer in Evaporation